Top 5 Steps To Prevent Your WordPress Website From Being Hacked

 The following precautions should be a given, but when not followed, they constitute the major reasons why any website is hacked:

-1. Use secure hosting (SSL)
+1. Use secure hosting with SSL certificates

 It’s easy to be persuaded by free or cheap hosting packages, but sometimes their security features leave a lot to be desired.
 Where your site security is concerned, you should think with your head (not your wallet).